Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-4.md

    - Debug all the possible errors coming out while running the Expense tracker app using the GitHub Copilot Workspace.

-   - Run the application on your local system successfully.
+   - Run the application on your local system on port **3000** successfully.
 The application should be similar to the below example:

       ![](../../media/app-working.png)